bitquery/graphql-docs/docs/Examples/coinpath/money-flow-api.md

 ## What Is Direction?

-It;s direction of fund flow, inbound (Incoming) or outbound (Outgoing).
+It's the direction of fund flow: **inbound** (incoming funds) or **outbound** (outgoing funds).
+This parameter determines whether you're tracking money coming into an address or money going out of an address.

 ## Minimum Tx Amount

-It's a `parameter` available inside `Options`, which allow you to filter transaction based on amount.
+A `parameter` available inside `Options` that allows you to filter transactions based on amount.
+This helps focus on significant fund movements and exclude dust transactions from your analysis.

 ## Maximum Address Tx Count

-If defined > 0, then it will not try to expand an addresses for the next depth, having more that this count of transactions.
-Use to stop on exchange-type addresses and not expand them
+If defined > 0, the API will not expand addresses for the next depth if they have more than this count of transactions.
+Use this to stop on exchange-type addresses and prevent unnecessary expansion of high-volume wallets.

 ## Maximum Total Tx Count

-Do not extend the next depth in case total tx count on prev hop exceed this metric.
-Used to prevent hanging on the calculatomg for a long time
+Prevents extending to the next depth if the total transaction count on the previous hop exceeds this metric.
+Used to prevent long computation times and optimize query performance.

 ## Complexity Limit

-If the initial count of transactions for the address under coinpath is exceeding this value, do not proceed and return an error.
-Works for the same reason as the previous parameter.
+If the initial count of transactions for the address under coinpath exceeds this value, the query will not proceed and returns an error.
+This prevents timeouts and ensures efficient resource usage.

 ## Seed

-A random number which can be used to prevent caching of results.
-Needed omly if blockchain data expected to be modified during coipath calculations
+A random number used to prevent caching of results.
+Only needed if blockchain data is expected to be modified during coinpath calculations.

+---

+## Fund Flow Tracking

 ## Destination Of Funds From An Address

-In 2019, Upbit exchange was hacked and tweeted out the [hackers address](https://explorer.bitquery.io/ethereum/address/0xa09871aeadf4994ca12f5c0b6056bbd1d343c029/graph?from=2018-03-01&till=2021-01-31), using the following API you can track destination of fund over multiple hops (depth).
+Track where funds are going from a specific address across multiple hops.
+In 2019, Upbit exchange was hacked and tweeted out the [hacker's address](https://explorer.bitquery.io/ethereum/address/0xa09871aeadf4994ca12f5c0b6056bbd1d343c029/graph?from=2018-03-01&till=2021-01-31).
+Using the following API, you can track the destination of funds over multiple hops (depth) for compliance and forensic analysis.

 [Open this query on IDE](https://ide.bitquery.io/destination-of-funds-for-upbit-hackers)